fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

 fprime-util build
 ```

-Finally, add the `LedState` event with an argument of `Fw.On` type to indicate that the LED has been driven to a different state.
-You will emit this event in a later section.
+Finally, add the `BlinkIntervalSet` event with an argument of `U32` type to indicate when the interval parameter is set and the `LedState` event with an argument of `Fw.On` type to indicate that the LED has been driven to a different state.
+You will emit these event in later sections.
 Build the component again to prove the FPP file is correct.

 > Resolve any `fprime-util build` errors before continuing